 Labour law

-Luxembourg’s right to disconnect in 2026: what employers and workers need to know
+Luxembourg's right to disconnect: what changes for employers and workers in 2026

 Penalties for failing to respect the right to disconnect enter the Labour Code on 4 July 2026.